Violent night in West Philadelphia

 "The fact that they happened around the same time and the two scenes are around one-mile distance, we're looking at the possibility that they may be related," said Small.

-Police said the victim from the Ruby Street shooting was taken to the hospital for surgery, having been shot at least three times in the chest and shoulder.
+Police said the victim from the Ruby Street shooting was taken to the hospital where he died early Saturday morning from his injuries.

 Anyone with information is asked to contact Southwest Detectives.